cen-ai/program-y/README.md

 After installation from the Github repository you can chat with your Program Y by running one of the many bots found in the
 \bot folder.
 These include

+* cen - cen's bot built for minders
-* Y-Bot - My own bot under development
+* Y-Bot - Keith Sterling's bot under development
 * Professor - A huge knowledge base of questions and answers
 * Alice2 - AIML 2 version of the famous Alice chat bot
 * Roise - An AIML base set of grammars for creating your own bot